flora8heart/raindrop-collector/README.md

 [![Lua](https://img.shields.io/badge/-Lua-2C2D72?logo=lua&logoColor=ffffff)]()
 [![Love2D](https://img.shields.io/badge/-Love2D-EF223A?logo=heart&logoColor=ffffff)]()

 Raindrop collector is a game written in Lua using the Love2D framework.
+In this game user will be controlling the basket by moving it across the screen left and right to collect the raindrops.

 ## Table of Content